 - Happens to Wile E Coyote, a lot.

 - In the Dastardly and Muttley in Their Flying Machines episode "Follow That Feather", the Vulture Squadron used a feather-seeking missile to pursue the pigeon.

 - In Superman: The Animated Series, Mr. Mxyzptlk turns himself into a Super Persistent Missile (with a kryptonite warhead) to chase down Superman.
 Superman leads him on a merry chase, causing Mxy's smoke contrail to write his own name in the sky, backwards, twice (which Mr. Mxyzptlk agreed to leave forever if done).

-- In Justice League, Darksied's Omega Beam will NOT stop following its target (they will even change directions at a corner) until they hit something, which will almost always be the intended victim.
+- In Justice League, Darkseid's Omega Beam will NOT stop following its target (they will even change directions at a corner) until they hit something, which will almost always be the intended victim.

-- In SWAT Kats, the Metalikats once fired "The Relentless Missile" at the hero's jet eventually they do get rid of it by useing a decoy while turning off their engines.
+- In SWAT Kats, the Metalikats once fired "The Relentless Missile" at the hero's jet; eventually they do get rid of it by using a decoy while turning off their engines.

 - In one episode of The Powerpuff Girls, Bubbles's birthday present is an empty box with a target painted on the inside of its lid.
 As she and the other girls soon discover, opening the box activates a missile that will rocket itself toward that target, no matter what, and it travels as quickly as Bubbles can fly.
 It takes Bubbles a few moments to realize she can just toss the lid far away so the missile will collide with the target and explode where it won't harm anyone.